-If you’re headed to the City of Light as or with a male, here’s your ultimate Paris packing guide with essentials from brands I love for men that embody understated cool, like Rails, Octobre, East Dane, Madewell, APC, J.Crew, Bonobos and Marine Layer.
+If you’re headed to the City of Light as or with a male, here’s your ultimate Paris packing guide with essentials from brands I love for men that embody understated cool, like Rails, Octobre, Shopbop Men, Madewell, Vince, APC, Barbour, J.Crew, Alex Mill, Rag & Bone and Marine Layer.

 In general men are a bit leveled up in Paris than in the States in my opinion.
 The style is less casual so I recommend leaving at home the athleisure and hoodies and branded sports gear.